oliviermilla/superseeder/README.md

 Seeding from models
 ------------------------
-You can allow a model to seed itself from a file:
+You can allow a model to seed itself:

 ```ruby
 model Car